Saint Louis University School of Law,

 Bob has more than 20 years of experience defending class actions in state and federal courts across the country.

-As the co-chair of Thompson Coburn's Class Action practice group, Bob has represented telecommunication companies, retailers, manufacturers, banks, railroads, public transit authorities, governmental entities, electric and agricultural cooperatives and energy companies in all aspects of the class action litigation process, from the initial responsive pleading through the class action trial.
+As co-chair of Thompson Coburn's Class Action practice group, Bob has represented telecommunication companies, retailers, manufacturers, banks, railroads, public transit authorities, governmental entities, electric and agricultural cooperatives and energy companies in all aspects of the class action litigation process, from the initial responsive pleading through the class action trial.
 Bob has litigated class actions in 20 states and has argued more than 25 class certification hearings and participated in more than 100 certification rulings.

 His areas of substantive law include consumer fraud, product liability, telecommunications, environmental, banking, tax, data privacy, securities, eminent domain and employment law.
 Approximately 75 percent of his practice involves class actions.
 The remainder consists of general business litigation-type cases between companies and their customers, suppliers, employees and shareholders.